haruki-nikaidou/b-blog/src/content/blog/whats-wrong-with-chinese-ideology.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As you can see, I am (actually was) a Blue Archive player.

-I wrote an article [*How a former FGO player plays Blue Archive*](/blog/how-fgo-player-plays-ba) which said:
+As you can tell, I was once a Blue Archive player.
+I previously wrote about this in an article titled [*How a former FGO player plays Blue Archive*](https://blog.plr.moe/blog/how-fgo-player-plays-ba), where I noted:

 > after I had played Blue Archive for a year, when the game finally passed CCP’s examination and launched in China, it underwent substantial changes due to ideological and political reasons that made it nearly unrecognizable.

-Well, for most normal people, this racialization issue should be crazy and ridiculous.
-But for me, this kind of situation was bound to happen someday.
+To most observers, the racialization controversy surrounding the game might seem absurd.
+But to me, it was inevitable.

 And as I said in that article:

 > it might have potential to achieve a historic status comparable to the Touhou Project, had Nexon not mishandled their employee relations, which led to the departure of key creative team members.

-Blue Archive is going downhill because of the departure of key creative team members.
-As someone who has read many light novels, at least for me, the downward trend in story quality is obvious.
-Because I'm busy with my business and the game became less interesting, I eventually abandoned it.
+The decline in narrative quality following their departure is obvious, especially for those familiar with Japanese light novels like me.
+Coupled with my increasing professional commitments and dwindling interest, I ultimately stopped playing.

-## The Leader: Chauvinism
+## The Root: Chauvinism

-Back to the topic, what's wrong with Chinese's ideology?
+Back to the main topic: what's wrong with Chinese ideology?

 First, **those Chinese who is reading this blog with translation software, get outta here!**